Get the latest insights

 Remember to save any changes you make in the setup.

 Proceed with your OS install.
 Then immediately install security software and your system drivers.
 If possible, install just the LAN driver and then go to your board’s support page for the latest updated drivers.

 If planning on OC, live with the system stock for a few days to determine it’s stable under those conditions, and then proceed with caution.
 Remember, warranties don’t cover OC.

 We have provided a comprehensive guide on how to build your own PC.
-Not only have we mentioned that parts you’ll need, but we have also provided you detailed steps of what you need to do.
+Not only have we mentioned the parts you’ll need, but we have also provided you detailed steps of what you need to do.

 Getting a professional technician to do this job could have cost you hundreds of dollars, but we’ve provided this information to you for free.
-We’d love to hear from you how this tutorial has helped you build your own PC.
+We’d love to hear from you about how this tutorial has helped you build your own PC.
 Also, if you have questions or queries, don’t hesitate to get in touch with us.
 Until next time.

 Cable Management – http://blog.logicalincrements.com/2014/07/pc-cable-management-101/